Consulate General of China, New York

 The Consulate-General of the People's Republic of China in New York (中华人民共和国驻纽约总领事馆), or simply the Consulate General of China in New York, is a diplomatic mission of China in the United States, headquartered in Midtown Manhattan, New York City.
-The most recent consul general was Huang Ping, serving from 2018 to 2024.
+The most recent consul general was Huang Ping, serving from 2018 to 2024..
+The building itself was built in 1962 and designed by Morris Lapidus.
+For many decades it was the Sheraton Motor Inn until 2002 when it was reworked into a consulate building.

 History

 Espionage

 In September 2020, US secretary of state Mike Pompeo described the consulate as a "spy hub" after the arrest of a New York City Police Department officer charged with spying for the Chinese government.
 An editorial in the Chinese Communist Party-owned Global Times tabloid newspaper rejected Pompeo's claims, threatening retaliation against American diplomats if Chinese diplomats were detained or deported.

 Protests

 The consulate has been the site of numerous protests, including against the Chinese government response to COVID-19 in 2022 and to mark the anniversary of the handover of Hong Kong.